On this site

 - Bosses at Nuts, Vogue, Kerrang! and The Week

-will be among those fighting it out to be the BSME's editor
+will be among those fighting it out to be the BSME's editor of the year

 - Marie Claire relaunch after sales fall (on sale